What are your chances of recovery from stroke paralysis?

 Although you cannot exercise on your own yet, you can start with passive exercise, which simply means using your non-affected muscles to move your affected muscles.

 Although you aren’t “doing it on your own,” passive movement helps stimulate the brain and activate neuroplasticity.
 This is the best starting point for all stroke paralysis patients that want to regain movement.

 3. Focus intensely on activating neuroplasticity.

-The goal of stroke rehabilitation is to rewire the brain through neuroplasticity so that healthy parts of the brain can pick up the slack from the damage caused by stroke.
+The goal of stroke rehabilitation is to rewire the brain through neuroplasticity so your brain can begin sending signals to move your paralyzed muscles.

 Next we’ll discuss how to best activate neuroplasticity.

 Neuroplasticity is activated by repetition.
 Whatever you repeatedly do is what your brain gets better at.
 Your brain is designed to be efficient that way.